-- Content 10 marks - Are your ideas relevant and connected to the topic? - Organisation 10 marks - Have you followed the features of the type of essay you are writing? - Have you included formal features if necessary? - Are your paragraphs and ideas well-organised? - Expression 20 marks - Have you expressed yourself clearly, using appropriate vocabulary and structure? - Mechanical Accuracy/Correctness 10 marks - Have you used correct spelling, grammar and punctuation?
-For every such error, you will lose half a mark.
+- 1. Pupils completed Paper 1 over the course of 2 lessons and self-checked their answers for homework.
+Quickly revise the scoring for Paper 1: - Paper 1 has 80 multiple-choice questions. - It has six sections and is worth 40 marks. - Each question is worth half a point. - 2.
+Address any questions pupils have about the Paper 1 mock examination they completed in the previous lessons.
+Explain answers as needed. - 3.
+Quickly revise the scoring of Paper 2A Essay Writing: - Content 10 marks - Are pupils' ideas relevant and connected to the topic? - Organisation 10 marks - Have pupils followed the features of the type of essay they are writing? - Have they included formal features if necessary? - Are their paragraphs and ideas well organised? - Expression 20 marks - Have pupils expressed themselves clearly, using appropriate vocabulary and structure? - Mechanical Accuracy/Correctness 10 marks